JAPANESE LARCH (LARIX KAEMPFERI)

 PLEASE LEAF ME ANY FEEDBACK / COMMENTS

 If there is anything out of place or wrong please contact me.
 Equally if there is anything you wish to add please let me know.
-The more information we have about this tree the better.
+The more information we have about Japanese larchthe better.
 Many thanks!